Imagine a hot sunny day with the tide lilting gently against the rocky shore.

 Some of these bays offer sand while others are pebble and shingle access to good swimming water.

-There are a few very small sandy coves that lie in secret spots.
+A few very small sandy coves lie in secret spots.

 I'll leave you to discover these little gems.